mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

         Route::resource('user', 'UserController');
     });

 We've used Laravel's group functionality to apply the OAuth middleware to multiple routes in one call.
-Any request to an endpoing in this group will require a valid access token.
+Any request to an endpoint in this group will require a valid access token.

 For the sake of completeness, heres the controller: